 Our Story

-He quickly realized not only did he really enjoy it, there was a market in the rural Maple Valley community for quality local honey, as well as other prospective beekeepers, so he decided to hang up his hardhat and turn his sights toward full-time beekeeping and a bee products business owner.
+He quickly discovered that not only did he really enjoy it, but that there was serious demand in the local community for quality local honey, as well as beekeeping resources.
+With that, he made the decision to hang up his hardhat and turn his sights towards full-time beekeeping and a bee products business owner.

-Working out of a trailer on his property, Norm started to sell honey and bee products as part of the first group of vendors at the newly-formed Maple Valley Farmers Market.
+Working out of a trailer on his property, Norm started selling his honey and bee products as one of the pioneer vendors at the newly-formed Maple Valley Farmers Market.
 He also started providing tools needed for first-time beekeepers.

 His daughters, Kaylie and Natalie, were involved in the business from the beginning.
 While still in high school they both learned the basics of beekeeping and were integral in helping start and grow the business.

-With help from Dan Drllevich, who ran Millworks Outlet just outside of Maple Valley on Highway 169, a small cottage building on his property became Bees in the 'Burbs brick and mortar store which carries honey, honey products, beekeeping supplies and house-made beeswax candles.
+With help from Dan Drllevich, who ran Millworks Outlet just south of Maple Valley on Highway 169, a small cottage building on his property became the Bees in the 'Burbs brick and mortar store, and it still carries honey, honey products, beekeeping supplies and house-made beeswax candles for sale today.

-And while Norm was happy to pass on his knowledge of beekeeping to his customers, he enlisted Danny Najera, a professor of biology at near-by Green River College, to start teaching basic beekeeping courses.
-These classes grew from a sit-down basic learning session to field experience in the popular offering of "Beekeeper for a Day".
+And while Norm was happy to pass on his knowledge of beekeeping to his customers, he enlisted Danny Najera, a professor of biology at nearby Green River College, to start teaching basic beekeeping courses.
+These classes grew from a sit-down learning session around the basics, to real field experience in the popular offering of a course called "Beekeeper for a Day".

-Over the years the business started becoming a fixture at several local farmers markets and a variety of community events ranging from the Tahoma High School band's fundraising show to the annual Flower and Garden Show at the Washington State Convention Center.
+Over the years the business became a fixture at several local farmers markets and a variety of community events ranging from the Tahoma High School band's fundraising show to the annual Flower and Garden Show at the Washington State Convention Center.

-What has remained a constant in this journey are the loyal customers and supporters in the greater Puget Sound community.
+What has remained constant in this journey is the loyal local customer base, and the growth in support from the greater Puget Sound community.

 A special shout-out to one of our earliest supporters, the late Bob Rivers, beloved Seattle radio personality.
 He graciously and generously helped promote our business; we're forever grateful.